-In 2013 MEPS introduced an effort to obtain more complete information about health care utilization from MEPS respondents with full implementation in early 2014 at the start of the final rounds of data collection for 2013.
-This effort likely resulted in improved data quality and a reduction in underreporting in 2013, but could have some modest impact on analyses involving trends in utilization across years.
+In 2013 MEPS introduced an effort to obtain more complete information about health care utilization from MEPS respondents with full implementation in 2014.
+This effort likely improved data quality and reduced underreporting in 2014 and could modestly affect analyses involving trends in utilization across years.

 There are also statistical factors to consider in interpreting trend analyses.
 Looking at changes over longer periods of time can provide a more complete picture of underlying trends.
-Analysts may wish to consider techniques to evaluate, smooth, or stabilize analyses of trends such as comparing pooled time periods (e.g. 1996-97 versus 2012-2013), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
+Analysts may wish to consider techniques to evaluate, smooth, or stabilize analyses of trends such as comparing pooled time periods (e.g. 1996-97 versus 2013-14), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
 Finally, researchers should be aware of the impact of multiple comparisons on Type I error.
 Without making appropriate allowance for multiple comparisons, undertaking numerous statistical significance tests of trends increases the likelihood of concluding that a change has taken place when one has not.